SoniaVivi/Image-Organizer/README.md

 From `img_ol.paste(img_tmp, (0, 0), img_tmp)` to `img_ol.paste(img_tmp, (0, 0))`

 Why: Pillow throws a "Bad Transparency Mask" exception when the last argument is passed and Kivy then shows a blank image.

+### Failining tests

+---

+Occasionally when failing tests, test images created in `tests/` will not be cleaned up.
+This will cause various tests to fail inspite of rolling back changes.
+If this occurs, remove any created test images and restore the default images.

 ## Generating an executable